Chipdelmal/dataPy_CADi/README.md

 ## Contents

-Given that the course is intended to be useful for several disciplines, the workshop was created with flexibility in mind.
-As such, modules are fairly independent and can be taken in different order.
+This workshop was created with flexibility in mind.
+As such, modules are fairly independent and can be taken in different order than the one suggested here.

 ### Day 01 (8h)